prowessive/potagia/README.md

 ## Description

 Potagia is a tool to generate a web application from a data model.
-Generates api and frontend from a json file containing the model.
+Generates api and frontend from a JSON file containing the model.

 ## Build